meili-NG/meiliNG.js/README.md

   You can re-use your REST API based Google oAuth2 code.

 Also just like conventional login systems:
-* keeps users' login details and data private, just like an [gatekeeper](https://en.touhouwiki.net/wiki/Hong_Meiling).
+* keeps users' login details and data private, just like a [gatekeeper](https://en.touhouwiki.net/wiki/Hong_Meiling).
 * XSRF preventions using session tokens.

 ## Use cases